What are shame and guilt?

 “I use guilt self-talk an average amount.”

 “I use shame self-talk an average amount.”

-The TOSCA has been used widely in studies on shame and guilt since 1989 and defines guilt as a more adaptive response to a situation where the focus is on the desire to repair or right the specific wrong that has been caused.
-Shame is seen as a less adaptive response where the attention is on a global negative self-evaluation without any reparation generally being taken.
+The TOSCA has been used widely in studies on shame and guilt since 1989 and defines guilt as a more adaptive response to a situation where the focus is on the desire to repair or right the specific wrong caused.
+Conversely, shame is seen as a less adaptive response where the attention is on a global negative self-evaluation without any reparation generally being taken.